 Why is it so hard?
 Because it often takes money and a healthy budget to boost traffic.

-But I’m going to share a couple options that don’t require you to enter a credit card in order to boost your traffic.
-If you want to spend money, there’s a million ad platforms willing to help you out – although I’d recommend that you start with Facebook if you’re looking to acquire donors.
+But I’m going to share a couple of options that don’t require you to enter a credit card in order to boost your traffic.
+If you want to spend money, there are a million ad platforms willing to help you out – although I’d recommend that you start with Facebook if you’re looking to acquire donors.

 The first free way to boost your website traffic is through the Google Ad Grant.
 In short, Google gives nonprofits $10k worth of free search advertising to spend per month.
 The problem is that most nonprofits either: